Gemarodri/Capstone499/Assigments/FinalReport.md

 ## Presentation expectations (50%)

 The final exam has been scheduled on April 29th.
 Due to the size of our class, we will need to do the presentations in two paralell sessions.
-The slots for the presentations can be found here ().
-These slots have been randomly assigned.
+The slots for the presentations can be found here (https://docs.google.com/spreadsheets/d/1uOija-4qSG8NWkuNkHyzyb5PENxdJVvLodO70Tco9Wk/edit#gid=0).
+These slots (for each project) have been randomly assigned.

 Although there will be live presentations, you will need to record your presentation and submit it as a video.
 That way, I can watch **ALL** the presentations and we can avoid technical problems.
 These video recordings will be submitted one day after the exam (by April 28th, 7:00 pm).
 The guidelines for the presentation is as follows.
 Note: Present your project to an audience who have never heard of it before.
 You can expect your audience to have some technical background (approximately second year undergraduate level) but not a lot.
 Introduce yourselves in the presentation.
 If we cannot see your face, at least include a picture.
 Dress appropriately if you are appearing on camera, and always speak in a professional manner.